jakimowb/enmapbox_testmigration2/doc/source/general/faq_trouble.rst

 * **QGIS crashes while starting/activating the EnMAP-Box plugin** - HDF5 library version mismatched error (see `Issue #747 <https://bitbucket.org/hu-geomatics/enmap-box/issues/747/h5py-hdf5-library-version-mismatched-error>`_)

+  Two potential workarounds:

+  1. Install h5py using your systems package manager (``apt`` on Ubuntu, i.e., ``apt install python3-h5py``).
+     Make sure to uninstall previous pip installation with ``python3 -m pip uninstall h5py``.

+     OR

-  Workaround: In QGIS go to :menuselection:`Settings --> Options --> System`, under :guilabel:`Environment` add the variable ``HDF5_DISABLE_VERSION_CHECK`` with a value of ``1``.
+  2. In QGIS go to :menuselection:`Settings --> Options --> System`, under :guilabel:`Environment` add the
+     variable ``HDF5_DISABLE_VERSION_CHECK`` with a value of ``1``.
 Note that this does not fix potential functionality issues of the h5py library, so be careful when using the PRISMA Import.

 ....